tmavroeid/audio-recognizer/audio-metadata-extractor/README.md

 ## Usage

-Invoke the following command in order to extract meatadata:
+Invoke the following command in order to extract metadata:
 ```
 ./index.js "https://cdn.avlos.io/aulos/moviequotes/pirates_of_the_carribean/rumalwaysgone.wav"
 ```